Blu-Ray/DVD sleeves and disc art for Kino Lorber

 Based on Prosper Mérimée's 1829 short story, Tamango tells the story of a rebellion aboard a slave ship sailing from Africa to Cuba.
 It stars Dorothy Dandridge and Curt Jurgens and was directed by John Berry, a blacklisted American filmmaker exiled to Europe.
 It didn't have a wide release in the United States due to the interracial love story (Dandridge plays a slave who happens to be Jurgens' mistress).

 I was approached by Kino Lorber to do the artwork for both Blu-Ray and DVD releases.
-This would be my first assignment for Kino and it would be the first time I was responsible for the full package: front, spine, back, and the disc itself.
-I decided to work on the Blu-Ray layout first since it would be easier to expand on the design than to shrink it.
+This would be my first assignment for Kino and the first time I was responsible for the full package: front, spine, back, and the disc.
+I decided to work on the Blu-Ray layout first since it would be easier to expand the design than to shrink it.

 Above you'll find some international key art which was unavailable to us.
 I was given the US one-sheet (below) and set about isolating the characters, Aiché (Dandridge) and the titular Tamango (Alex Cressan).
 I performed a sharpening pass, a clone pass to get rid of the fold in the poster, and increased the saturation.